VOLTTRON/volttron/docs/source/deploying-volttron/bootstrap-process.rst

 .. code-block:: bash

-    # Show the help file from bootstrap.py
+    # Show the help output from bootstrap.py
     user@machine$ python3 bootstrap --help

 Options for customizing the location of the virtual environment.